NGonline/Notes/Java.md

 // Explicit type argument specification
 List<Base> obj = Arrays.<Base>asList(new Derived1(), new Derived2());
 ```
-`Collections.addAll() works fine because it knows from the first argument what the target type is.
+`Collections.addAll()` works fine because it knows from the first argument what the target type is.
+The behavior of this convenience method is identical to that of `c.addAll(Arrays.asList(elements))`, but this method is likely to run significantly faster under most implementations.

 - Maps are more complex.
 The Java standard library does not provide any way to automatically initialize them, except from the contents of another map.
 - The `fill()` just duplicates a single object reference throughout the container, and only works for `List` objects.
 But the resulting list can be passed to a constructor or to an `addAll()` method, which is part of every `Collection` subtype:
 ```
 List<Integer> list = new ArrayList<Integer>(Collections.nCopies(4, 1));